 “Over half my professional career has been in crypto – and more importantly, at Ripple.
 I’m incredibly honored and ready to hit the ground running as president.”

 The SEC initially sued Ripple Labs in December 2020 under allegations that XRP was issued as an unregistered security, and remains one today.

 Earlier this month, Garlinghouse said the chances of Ripple settling with the SEC are virtually “zero” and said the lawsuit could be concluded sometime this year.

 “We expect a decision from the judge certainly in 2023.
 But you don’t really have any control over when a judge makes their decisions.

-I’m optimistic that sometime in the coming single-digit number of months we will have closure.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I’m optimistic that sometime in the coming single-digit number of months we will have closure.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram